 Lake Michigan (aka The Big Lake)- The vast water of Lake Michigan connects Charlevoix to anywhere in the world.
 The sparkling water stretches as far as the eye can see and sometimes is mistaken for an ocean, but in fact, is completely freshwater.

-Walloon Lake- Known for the Carribean like blue waters, Walloon Lake lies 20 minutes northeast of Charlevoix.
+Walloon Lake- Known for the Carribean-like blue waters, Walloon Lake lies 20 minutes northeast of Charlevoix.
 Hemingway spent his boyhood summers near this treasured lake.

-Torch Lake- This nationally recognized gem is a boaters paradise.
-Torch Lake is 19 miles long and 285 feet deep making it the second largest lake in Michigan and a favorite of boat enthusiasts.
+Torch Lake- This nationally recognized gem is a boater's paradise.
+Torch Lake is 19 miles long and 285 feet deep making it the second-largest lake in Michigan and a favorite of boat enthusiasts.

 Antrim County Northern Chain of Lakes- These hidden gems connect Six Mile, St Clair, Ellsworth, Wilson, Hanley and Central Lakes.
-Known for sighting wildlife and fishing, these lakes make for water relaxation at its finest.
+Known for sighting wildlife and fishing, these lakes make for water relaxation at their finest.